Lower-rung diagnostic for revenue operations leaders Typical diagnostic: $5,000-$7,500

 Three Teams, Three Numbers

 Ask marketing, sales, and finance for the same revenue number and you get three answers.
-This diagnostic maps where the definitions fork, which systems can be trusted, and what needs to change first so leadership can stop debating the number and start using it.
+This lower-friction diagnostic maps where the definitions fork, which systems can be trusted, and what needs to change first so leadership can stop debating the number and start using it.
+When the same disagreement will feed an AI assistant or board-ready agent, the question becomes sharper: which metric would the machine answer wrong?

 Walk into the next leadership meeting with a metric map instead of a shrug